Ganeshkumar-V/Ganeshkumar-V/README.md

 **`Rocket Propulsion, Computational Fluid Dynamics, High-Performance Computing`**

-I am a PhD Scholar at IIT Gandhinagar working on Rocket Propulsion Projects.
-I use advanced CFD techniques to predict the performance of the rocket motors.
-I'm also an OpenFOAM developer, envisioning complex CFD frameworks which include multiple physics in OpenFOAM.
+I am a PhD Scholar at IIT Gandhinagar working on Rocket Propulsion and Combustion (especially energetic materials).
+I develop multiphase CFD solvers to predict the performance of the rocket motors.
+I'm also an OpenFOAM developer, envisioning complex CFD frameworks which include multiple physics within OpenFOAM.

 <!--
 ### 📊 Stats